TrellixVulnTeam/swahilipython_SCMU/Doc/library/msvcrt.rst

 .. function:: open_osfhandle(handle, flags)

-   Create a C runtime file descriptor from the file handle *handle*.
+   Create a C runtime file descriptor kutoka the file handle *handle*.
 The *flags* parameter should be a bitwise OR of :const:`os.O_APPEND`, :const:`os.O_RDONLY`, and :const:`os.O_TEXT`.
 The returned file descriptor may be used as a parameter to :func:`os.fdopen` to create a file object.